srshearer/mini_bot/README.md

 `  -h, --help`  _Show help message and exit_
 `  -d, --debug`  _Enable debug mode.
 Send message to test channel and show json output in console._
 `  --dry`  _Enable dryrun mode.
 Message will not be sent._

+## plexSyncer.py

+*Description:*
+plexSyncer runs a flask server which listens for at an endpoint for an imdb guid and a filepath.
+When the endpoint it hit with this information, the file will be transferred to the local server if it is not already in a local Plex library.

+Before this will work, you will need to do the following…
+1. Get _slackAnnounce.py_ up and running. _(https://github.com/srshearer/slack-announce)_
+2. Rename _config_example.py_ –> _config.py_
+3. Add the required infromation to _config.py_
+4. Verify that _.gitignore_ lists _*config.py_ as an ignored file and that plex_config.py will not be pushed to git.
+This should already be set up properly for you.
+5. Run Setup.py to install the script and its dependencies

+*Recommended*
+- I would recommend that you install and use Tautulli on your Plex Server.
+This will not only give you a great web interface and statistics for your server and content, but will also allow you to monitor your server for new content and launch plexBot.py.
+Alternatively, you could use Tautulli to entirely circumvent the need of this script and just send Slack notifications via their built-in tools.
+- Token based Plex authentication is set up by default but can be changed in config.py.
+User based authentication is much slower than token based auth.

+*Required arguments:*
+`  -i, --guid '<IMDb guid>'` _The IMDb guid is required to look up the movie in your Plex library and to look up additional info from OMDb._

+*Optional arguments:*
+`  -h, --help`  _Show help message and exit_
+`  -d, --debug`  _Enable debug mode.
+Send message to test channel and show json output in console._
+`  -n`  _Notify remote server of new movie.
+Note that this requires both `-i` and `-p` be set__
+`  -i`  _IMdB guid of the movie_
+`  -p`  _Path to local movie file_